Pack rat: Behavior

 Pack rats are nest builders.
 They use plant material such as twigs, sticks, and other available debris.
 They are particularly fond of shiny objects.
 A peculiar characteristic is that if they find something they want, they will drop what they are currently carrying—for example, a piece of cactus—and "trade" it for the new item.
 They can also be quite vocal and boisterous.
-Getting into everything from attics to car engines, stealing their treasures from humans, damaging electrical wiring, and creating general noisy havoc can easily cause them to become a nuisance.
+They can easily become a nuisance by entering and inhabiting human spaces like attics or car engines, stealing their treasures from humans, damaging electrical wiring, and creating general noisy havoc.

 Diet

 Bushy-tailed woodrats feed primarily on green vegetation, twigs, and shoots.
 Mexican woodrats eat seeds, fruits, acorns, and cactus.
 The pack rat microbiome has symbiotic roles in digestion, recycling endogenous nitrogen, and the detoxification of dietary toxins.
-The bacterial composition of the pack rat’s gut microbiome is affected by what it eats, and by association, the geography of where the animal is from.
-However, while the bacterial composition of the pack rat microbiome is influenced by diet and geography, it is the animals’ genetics that has the most influential role on bacterial composition.
+The bacterial composition of the pack rat's gut microbiome is affected by what it eats, and by association, the geography of where the animal is from.
+However, while the bacterial composition of the pack rat microbiome is influenced by diet and geography, it is the animals' genetics that has the most influential role on bacterial composition.